Updated: April 2, 2020

 Decide what to do with payments that customers have made prior to a product or service being provided.
 This deferred revenue is a liability for the company, which is required to deliver the service.
 You may choose to provide the product or service as planned, refund the customer’s money or extend credit for future work.

 While not strictly revenue from an accounting perspective, any government payments — such as Scientific Research and Experimental Development (SR&ED) incentives, grants and HST/GST receivables — should be filed and accelerated.
-Take advantage of the recently announced Government of Canada COVID-19 programs, particularly the 10 percent wage subsidy and the work-sharing program.
+Take advantage of the recently announced Government of Canada COVID-19 programs, particularly the 10% wage subsidy and the new 75% emergency wage subsidy and the work-sharing program.
 In addition, there are provisions to delay payment of income taxes (though not GST/HST or employee remittances) and improve credit access in order to boost liquidity.

 Once you have completed an analysis of historic expenses and revenue items, it’s time to pull the revenue and expenses together and prepare a cash-flow forecast.
 It should start with the current cash balance and model the cash inflows and outflows, at least on a monthly basis (and, possibly, on a weekly basis) to determine your company’s burn rate and establish a realistic cash runway.
 While they’re not classified specifically as revenue or expenses, any sales of redundant assets or capital-expenditure plans should also factor into this cash-flow statement.